xnought/neural-net-compression-vis/ui/src/routes/quant/+page.md

 These models generate detailed, complex, and creative outputs.
 And yet, when you boil things down they are just transforming the inputs over and over again until a desirable output.
 So it's not at all surprising that models like [Stable Diffusion XL](https://stability.ai/stablediffusion) have over 3 billion numbers (parameters) that transform your inputs in a sophisticated way.

 Size enables amazing capabilities, but also limits who can run them.
 Most people don't have fast GPUs with lots of memory.
 Instead, we must dive into the art of compressing neural network parameters while not totally ruining the awesomeness of the model.
+That isn't just a side point, that is THE point.

 This article specifically uses the weight sharing scheme from [Deep Compression](https://arxiv.org/abs/1510.00149) to drastically reduce the size of my weights with little error (post-training).
+Read more!

 ## Sharing as Compression